 Owned and operated by the Metropolitan Water District, it picks up Colorado River water at Lake Havasu, Arizona, and takes it 242 miles to Lake Mathews in Riverside County, from where it is distributed among MWD’s 26-member agencies.

 Aqueducts built by the City of Los Angeles draw water from the Owens River, Mono Lake Basin and reservoirs on the east slopes of the southern Sierra.
 In Los Angeles, a 223-mile aqueduct completed in 1913 has served as a major water supply source, conveying water from the Owens River in the eastern Sierra.
+It takes roughly 8 days for a drop of water to travel along the Los Angeles Aqueduct from the Mono Basin to Los Angeles County.
 A second aqueduct, completed in 1970, added another 50 percent capacity to the water system.
 Designed under the supervision of William Mulholland, it carries water more than 200 miles from Eastern Sierra into Southern California, driven entirely by gravity.
 Mono Lake Water level must be maintained at 6,392 feet above sea level to protect bird breeding and stream habitat.

 Dams play a crucial role in effective stormwater management by restricting water flows and forming reservoirs that store water for later use.
 The result is minimized flood risk and stored water that can be used to recharge groundwater.

 When water is released from reservoirs, storms, recycled and imported sources, it may be diverted to spreading grounds, which are specifically designed to infiltrate water into underground aquifers to replenish groundwater.
 An aquifer is an underground reservoir made up of porous soil through which water can easily move.
 The water contained within these soils is called groundwater.